davidschlachter/policymanual/index.md

 Dec.
 2017 Quarterly

 - That competiveness viz a viz the U.S. be a primary consideration in any changes to CFIA fee schedules.
-- That a Government-Industry Advisory Committee that is co-chaired by the CMC be struck to inform all elements of this initiative.
+- That recommendations from the Government-Industry Advisory Committee that is co-chaired by the CMC be considered by CFIA and CFIA be part of the conversation.

-## Prepared Meats Committee

-### Alignment

-Dec.
-2017 Quarterly

-- That CMC continue to advocate for alignment of regulatory requirements with major trading partners (i.e., for cost effectiveness).

 ## Domestic Ag Policy